CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

 2pt \textbf{(ii) Checkerboard matrix:} Let $\{x_{i}: i \in \Z^d\}$ be an input sequence.
 For $k \in \mathbb{N}, w \in \mathbb{R}$, and a link function $L_n : \mathbb{Z}^2 \rightarrow \Z^d$, the $N \times N$ $(k, w)$-checkerboard ensemble is the matrix $M=\left(m_{i j}\right)$ given by

 In \cite{Miller_etal_Checkerboard_2018_RMTA}, Burkhardt et al. introduced Checkerboard matrix and studied its LSD.

 For $w=0$, the checkerboard matrix is a special case of the matrix defined in \eqref{eqn:A_ij_general}.
-Thus by Theorem \ref{thm: always normal}, it follows that when $L_n$ is one of the classical link functions, the LES of $(k,0)$-checkerboard matrix converges to a Gaussian distribution for even degree monomial test functions.
-2pt \textbf{(iii) Swirl Matrix:} The swirl of two $N \times N$ matrices $A$ and $X$ is defined as
+It can be seen that when $L_n$ is one of the classical link functions discussed in Section \ref{subsec:common_patterned_eg}, then the conditions of Theorem \ref{thm: always normal} is satisfies.
+Therefore, it follows that for checkerboard matrices with classical link functions and $p_n$ a sequence of even positive integers of order $o(\log n /\log \log n)$, $\eta_{p_n}$ converges to standard Gaussian distribution for $(k,0)$-checkerboard matrices with appropriate assumptions on input entries.
+2pt \textbf{(iii) Swirl Matrix:} The swirl of two $n \times n$ matrices $A$ and $X$ is defined as

 Swirl matrices were introduced in \cite{Dunn_Miller_Swirl_2022} to study the LSD of circulant Hankel matrices.
-Note that when $X$ is a permutation matrix and $A$ is a generalized patterned random matrix of the form \eqref{eqn:A_ij_general}, $\operatorname{swirl}(A,X)$ is also of the form \eqref{eqn:A_ij_general}.
-Then $\operatorname{swirl}(A,X)$ is a symmetric matrix.
-Suppose $A$ is a patterned random matrix obeying the conditions (i) and (ii) of Theorem \ref{thm: always normal}.
-Then it follows that $\operatorname{swirl}(A,X)$ also obeys all the conditions of Theorem \ref{thm: always normal}, and as a result its LES converge to a normal distribution for all even degree monomials.
+Note that when $X$ is the backward identity permutation matrix ($X_{ij}=\delta_{n}(i+j)$) and $A$ is a bisymmetric (symmetric and centrosymmetric) patterned random matrix.
+Then $\operatorname{swirl}(A,X)$ is a symmetric patterned random matrix.
+Suppose the link function of $A$ obeys Assumption \ref{Condition B}, the entries of $A$ obey Assumption \ref{assum: 4 moments} and $A$ obeys conditions (i) and (ii) of Theorem \ref{thm: always normal}.
+Then it follows that $\operatorname{swirl}(A,X)$ also obeys all the conditions of Theorem \ref{thm: always normal}, and as a result for even positive integer sequence $p_n=o(\log n / \log \log n)$, $\eta_{p_n}$ converges to standard Gaussian distribution for $\operatorname{swirl}(A,X)$.
+2pt \textbf{(iv) Hankel-type matrices:} Hankel matrices are closely related to reverse circulant matrices.
+The following family of Hankel-type matrices given by the link function was introduced in \cite{Basak_Bose_Sunder_Hankeltype_2015} to study the transition from the LSD of Hankel matrix to LSD of reverse circulant matrix.
+Note that for $\theta < 1/2$, $L_\theta$ is the link function of Hankel matrices and for $\theta=1$, $L_\theta$ is the link function of reverse circulant matrix.